dakhama-mehdi/Hyper-VEM/Setup-Readme.md

 ## Troubleshooting :
 <a name="Troubleshooting"/>

-* If when you click list Vm or connect and Asking for credential, pls logoff and login, or restart computer
+* If you get asking for credential when you click on list Vm or connect, pls logoff and login or restart computer
 * If any Machine is not listed, pls open a powershell and enter : get-vm if get-vm work, be sure tge current user is in "Hyper-V administrators groups" if get-vm commandlet not working, try it on powershell administrator mode, if workin you must added user on administrators groups (may be a problem on systeme)